Mardoqueu/Mardoqueu/README.md

 - 🔭 I am a positive, enthusiastic and competent Web Developer who, over the years, has built up a diverse range of skills, qualities and attributes that guarantee I will perform highly in this role.
 - 🌱 I’m currently building many projects with Angular, NextJS, JavaScript, Java, Node and using many more stacks, you can check it out on my Github
-- 👯 I'm an experienced software engineer who constantly seeks out innovative solutions to everyday problems.
+- 👯 I'm an experienced software engineer who constantly seeks out innovative solutions to everyday problems
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mardoqueu-sousa/).
 - 😄 Pronouns: He/Him